 Live Green Lexington

-We are a part of the Department of Environmental Quality and Public Works, which consists of the divisions of Waste Management, Water Quality (stormwater and sanitary sewers), Environmental Services, Traffic Engineering and Streets & Roads.
+Our team is part of the Department of Environmental Quality and Public Works, which consists of the divisions of Waste Management, Water Quality (stormwater and sanitary sewers), Environmental Services, Traffic Engineering, Building Inspection, Engineering and Streets & Roads.

 311 Alerts is a system that allows residents to sign up for email notifications about city services and programs.

 - Curbside waste collection schedule changes due to holidays or weather

 - Receive reminders about Household Hazardous Waste Collections, Paper Shred Events, Reforest the Bluegrass, River Sweep and more.

 - Alerts when conditions are right for sanitary sewer overflows.

 Visit lexingtonky.gov/ 311alerts or register through the LexCall app for Android and iPhone.
 Select which notifications you’d like to receive, choose text or email notifications and provide your contact information.

 The LiveGreenLexington blog is a resource for neighborhood and community leaders, especially those who post to social media and send out newsletters, emails and other information.
 Each blog post focuses on a subject related to Lexington's Department of Environmental Quality and Public Works.

 Contamination, regular maintenance and recycling markets can all affect Lexington’s Recycle Center, which serves communities throughout Central Kentucky.
 Visit lexingtonkygov/recycleupdates for the latest updates on what’s happening at the center.